guohaorui/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

    .. figure:: media/PrimaryAndHotStandby.png
       :align: center

+Here is a video of the simulation running in Qtenv (the clock time in master nodes, and the time difference to this clock time in the other nodes are displayed for each clock):

+First, the bridge and slave nodes measure link delay by exchanging pDelay messages.
+Note that the clocks are set to the new time after the gptp followup messages are received.
+This setup is protected against the failure of the master clock.
+In that case, the nodes in the network would (could?) switch to gptp domain 1: the active clock in MultiClock would switch to clock[1], without affecting timings.

+Let's examine some clock drift charts.
 Instead of plotting clock drift for all clocks in one chart, let's use three charts so they are easier to understand.
 Here is the clock drift (clock time differencet to simulation time) of the two `master clocks`:

 .. figure:: media/PrimaryAndHotStandBy_masterclocks.png